Daniel Plan Journey - Get Started

 Phytonutrients are healing plant chemicals.
 The word phyto simply means plant, so phytonutrients are nutrients that are found specifically in plant food.
 The only way you can acquire these important substances is to eat real, whole, unprocessed plant food.

-Just think if this is something your ancestors may have eaten.
+Ask yourself, “Is this something your ancestors may have eaten?”
 If so take a bite, if not put it back!

 Just think of plants in their unadulterated state – fresh, whole, and unprocessed – vegetables, fruits, nuts, beans, seeds, whole grains – and think lots of color and variety.